 Did You Read Anything Interesting Today?

-In a world where we’re constantly consuming content, there must be at least one thing that they read about today or learned that you didn’t, but now they can tell you about it.
+In a world where we’re constantly consuming content, there must be at least one thing that they read about today or learned that you didn’t.

 What Was The Best Song You Listened To?